unitycatalog/unitycatalog/docs/usage/cli.md

 - `new_name` : *[Optional]* The new name of the catalog.
 - `comment` : *[Optional]* The new description of the catalog.

+*Note:* at least one of the optional parameters must be specified.

 Example:
 ```sh
 bin/uc catalog update --name my_catalog --new_name my_updated_catalog --comment "Updated Catalog"